Where is Nigeria’s Thriving Middle-Class in 2021? The Youth Want to Know.

 The multinational oil sector in Nigeria pays its workers proper global middle-class incomes like some few other international industries in the real economy.
 These incomes may seem satisfactory, but employees complain they are inadequate.
 Most local successful entrepreneurs serve those same industries.

-In a country of over 200 million people, less than half a million employees, contractors or consultants work in the named spheres, and many are not middle-class.
+Moreover, in a country of over 200 million people, less than half a million employees, contractors or consultants work in the named spheres, and many are not middle-class.
 Import traders are the exception they often operate independently of government and large corporations.
 Nevertheless, they are notorious for allegations of importing shoddy goods sold at premium prices.
 The rest of the private sector resembles the civil service.

 Nigerian residents receive traceable remittances of $25 billion annually from citizens and others overseas.
 Non-traceable transfers are large and yet difficult to estimate.
 The traceable figure is equivalent to over 6 percent of GDP and possibly larger.
 Such information does not account for the basic and luxury goods shipped to Nigerians from overseas.